-Stone Church, aptly named as the rock upon which Church’s was founded, was born in 1675 and trained as a cordwainer or master shoemaker.
-His skills were passed down to his great-grandson Thomas who openened a small factory with his sons and his wife Eliza in Northampton, on 1st May 1873, at 30 Maple Street.
-Northampton is a town not far from London with a history steeped in shoemaking dating back to Cromwellian times.
+Stone Church, aptly named as the rock upon which Church’s was founded, was born in 1675 and trained as a cordwainer and master shoemaker.
+His skills were passed down to his greatgrandson Thomas who opened a small factory with his sons and his wife Eliza in Northampton, on 1st May 1873.
+Northampton is a town not far from London with a history in shoemaking dating back to Cromwellian times.

 By the early 1880s the business was expanding so rapidly that William Church had to travel the country to keep up with new orders.
-As his special product, William had the “Adaptable” shoe, which in stark contrast to the “straight” shoes then available - which did not differentiate between left and right feet - was available in 6 widths in every style and material and in half sizes too.
+As his special product, William had the “Adaptable” shoe, which in stark contrast to the “straight” shoes, was available in 6 widths in every style and material and in half sizes too.
 This shoe won the Gold Medal at the latest Great Exhibition at Crystal Palace in 1881.

-Church’s began to explore potential markets abroad later on the 1890s, beginning by despatching a representative to the Union of South Africa in 1897 and others to Belgium, France, Italy, Germany and the Austro-Hungarian Empire.
-It was not until 1907 that William first found buyers in America and Canada for Church’s shoes but those foundations have been built on most firmly since.
+Church’s began to explore potential markets abroad later in the 1890s, beginning by sending a representative to the Union of South Africa in 1897 and others to Belgium, France, Italy, Germany and the Austro-Hungarian Empire.
+It was not until 1907 that William first found buyers in America and Canada for Church’s shoes.

-1921 saw the first Church’s shop open, in London.
-In the same year, the multi-fitting “Archmoulded” shoes for l adies was introduced, in response to a much-changed society in which both women and fashion were becoming prominent.
+1921 saw the first Church’s shop in London.
+In the same year, the multi-fitting “Archmoulded” shoes for ladies was introduced, in response to a new society in which both women and fashion were becoming prominent.

 In 1929 the first shop abroad was opened in New York’s Madison Avenue.
-That store experienced the rigours of the Depression but survived and flourishes to the present day.
+That store experienced the rigours of the Depression but survived and flourished to the present days.

 Between the 2 wars Church’s became actively involved in the development of the footwear industry as a whole and so it remains.
 In 1919 the British Shoe and Allied Trades Research Association was created with Church’s as a founder-member and through this partnership the Northampton Technical College was established in 1925.

-During the Second World War, Church’s centred production on footwear for the armed services.
+During the Second World War, Church’s centered the production on footwear for the armed services.

-The early, postwar years were difficult economically.
+The early postwar years were difficult economically.
 The society was undergoing a great evolution and so was Church’s.
 Inside the Company, a day nursery for employees’ children was provided, an Industrial Welfare Officer appointed and a contributory staff pension scheme made available.
-A new range of women’s shoes was launched with the decision of withdrawing from youth’s and children’s footwear.

 The visit of HRH the Queen Elizabeth II in 1965, together with the prestigious Queen’s Award for exports, put the official seal of recognition on Church’s status as a leading international brand.

-In 1999, Church’s were taken over by Prada Holding N.V., the Dutch Company at the head of the international Group, one of the world leader in luxury design.
+In 1999, Church’s was taken over by Prada Holding N.V., the Dutch Company at the head of the international Group, one of the world leader in luxury design.
 The takeover took place with the support of the Church family and with the declared desire to optimise the brand’s business opportunities while fully respecting its English identity.
-The main strategic guidelines focus on the rationalisation of the industrial production criteria and the introduction of a marketing-oriented approach to planning collections and new products.
-This has made it possible to further expand the manufacturing capacity and develop collections in which traditional lines are found alongside more modern and seasonal styles.
+The main strategic guidelines focus on the rationalisation of the industrial production criteria and the introduction of a marketingoriented approach to planning collections and new products.

-The policy of brand expansion has involved the retail channel, leading to the opening of new Church’s shops in the most important international capitals.
-In chronological order, new shops have been opened in Milan (Galleria Vittorio Emanuele) in 2001, in Paris (Rue St. Honoré), Rome (via Condotti) and St. Moritz (Palace Arcade) in 2002, New York (Madison Avenue) in 2003.
+The policy of brand expansion has involved the retail channel, leading to the opening of new Church’s shops in the most important international capital cities.
+In chronological order, new shops have been opened in Milan (Galleria Vittorio Emanuele) in 2001, in Paris (Rue St. Honoré), Rome (via Condotti), St. Moritz (Palace Arcade) in 2002 and New York (Madison Avenue) in 2003.

-Starting from 2008, a new development strategy foresees a strong retail expansion at an international level with new openings such as Venice, Bologna, Turin, London White City and Lady Bond, Leeds, Edinburgh, Gèneve, Madrid, Paris Printemps, Hong Kong and Singapore.
+Starting from 2008, a new development strategy foresees a strong retail expansion at an international level with new openings such as Venice, Bologna, Turin, London White City and Lady Bond, Leeds, Edinburgh, Gèneve, Madrid, Paris Printemps, Hong Kong Singapore and Shanghai.

 Now as in the past, it takes up to eight weeks to produce a pair of Church’s shoes, each undergoing over 250 detailed manual operations before it leaves the factory.